 When checking the current state of words and images that are registered as Trade Marks by the club, I received my pleasant little surprise.

-I was not too surprised with what the club has currently registered (which you can check for yourself through the Intellectual Property Office web site), and indeed they still have one of the variety of club crests used between 1970-92 registered, which as I say, should cover any and all such used.
+I was not too surprised with what the club has currently registered (which you can check for yourself through the Intellectual Property Office web site), and indeed they still have one of the varieties of club crests used between 1970-92 registered.
 The pleasant surprise for me was which one.

 It was not the one that was so prevalent and appeared on official documents; nor any of the ones that appeared on club programmes; but the exact same crest as depicted on my old plastic plaque!
 Check it out for yourself: go to the IPO site and look for the Trade Mark under reference 1099121.